Smooth Fox Terrier

 Temperament:

-The Smooth Fox Terrier is one of two recognized fox terrier breeds.
-Also included is the so-called Wire Fox Terrier.
+The smooth-haired fox terrier is one of the two recognized fox terrier breeds.
+It also includes the so-called wire-haired fox terrier.
 Both breeds differ in their appearance.
-While the Wirehaired Fox Terrier has a longer, wiry coat, the Smoothhaired Fox Terrier's coat is short and smooth.
-The Fox Terrier was originally bred for hunting foxes.
+While the wire-haired Fox Terrier has a longer, wiry coat, the coat of the smooth-haired Fox Terrier is short and smooth.
+The fox terrier was originally bred for fox hunting.

 Characteristics

-The Smooth Fox Terrier, as a dog breed recognized by the FCI, is also subject to a certain breed standard.
-Males may have up to 39 cm height at withers and weigh up to 8kg.
-Bitches are slightly smaller and also lighter.
-They reach a weight of about 7-7.5kg.
+As a dog breed recognized by the FCI, the smooth-haired fox terrier is also subject to a specific breed standard.
+Males can reach a shoulder height of up to 39 cm and a weight of up to 8 kg.
+Females are somewhat smaller and lighter.
+They reach a weight of around 7-7.5 kg.

-In appearance, the fox terrier is a strong, muscular dog.
-He has a short back.
-While the forelegs should be extremely straight, the hindquarters are angulated at the stifle and hock joints.
-The tail of the Fox Terrier is strong and bony and is carried erect.
+In appearance, the Fox Terrier is a strong, muscular dog.
+It has a short back.
+While the front legs are very straight, the hind legs are angled at the knee and hock joints.
+The tail of the Fox Terrier is strong and bony and is carried upright.

-Until a few years ago, it was part of the breed standard to dock the dogs' tails.
-Although you can still find dogs with docked tails, this practice is now banned in Germany and Austria!
-By shortening the tail, one takes away the ability of the animal to communicate with other dogs.
+Until a few years ago, tail docking was part of the breed standard.
+Even though you still see dogs with docked tails, this practice is now banned in Germany and Austria!
+Tail docking deprives the animal of the opportunity to communicate with other dogs.

-The Smooth Fox Terrier can occur in the colors white or white with brown or black spots.
-Often especially the head is colored brown or black.
+The smooth-haired Fox Terrier comes in the colors white or white with brown or black spots.
+The head in particular is often brown or black in color.

-The fox terrier was originally bred for fox or badger hunting.
-But also as a family dog, the sporty dog makes a good figure.
-Keep in mind, however, that the fox terrier is a very smart, agile and alert dog.
-He needs enough activity to be busy.
-Also a consistent education is very important with this dog!
+The Fox Terrier was originally bred for fox and badger hunting.
+However, this sporty dog also cuts a fine figure as a family dog.
+However, the Fox Terrier is a very intelligent, agile and alert dog.
+It needs enough activity to keep it busy.
+Consistent training is also very important for this dog!

 Coat care: